 - You’ll have access to top-notch instruction and a well-structured curriculum.
 The bootcamps on this list employ seasoned programming professionals to curate and teach their courses.
 These instructors have expertise and passion in equal parts to help students achieve their goals.

 - You’ll be ready to enter the workforce quickly.
 Most of the bootcamps on our list last less than half a year.
-In that amount of time, you’ll master the skills that tech employers are looking for.
+In that amount of time, you’ll master the skills that tech employers are looking for and will be able to land a job quickly after bootcamp.
 For example, The Data Incubator’s Data Science Bootcamp covers Tensorflow, NumPy, the Jupyter Notebook, and Matplotlib, all essential tools for a data scientist.
 You’ll even learn Python to boot.